How can I help charities this Christmas?

 Looking for an alternative gift for friends and family this year?
 Something that won’t end up in a landfill or gathering dust on a shelf?
 Something that will truly make a difference?

-If you struggle to decide what your friends or family might like at Christmas, or you just want to find something a bit more meaningful, charity gifts may be the perfect choice for you.
+If you struggle to decide what your friends or family might want as a gift at Christmas, or you just want to find something a bit more meaningful, charity gifts may be the perfect choice for you.
 World Vision Christmas Must Have Gifts help change the lives of children and their communities in some of the world’s poorest places.
 By giving a loved one a charity gift, you’ll give the greatest gift of all – the knowledge that they’ve changed the life of someone who truly needs it.

 A charity gift is a gift for everyone, so if you’re searching for gifts that will bring you – and your loved ones – true joy this year, look no further.
 Charity gifts are truly a gift for all, as they will enrich Christmas for you and the recipients of your gifts, plus they will make a real difference to people in need.

+Donate a present today.
 Choose from a range of life-changing and enriching World Vision Christmas charity gifts including:

 - Mosquito nets to protect refugees from deadly disease